Botulinum Toxin or Botox

 - Hypersensitivity reaction to human albumin

-- Medications that potentiate the action of the toxin (Quinine…)
+- Use of medications that potentiate the toxin's action (quinine…)

 Complications